-The MDEQ and Michigan Department of Agriculture and Rural Development staff make educational presentations and share information at various conferences and meetings, as well as personal communication to interested parties.
+EGLE and MDARD staff make educational presentations and share information at various conferences and meetings, as well as personal communication to interested parties.
 The WUAC and its subcommittee meetings are open to the public and provide educational opportunities and information sharing for water users and water managers.
-Meeting notes and informational materials from the WUAC proceedings are posted on the MDEQ webpage.
+Meeting notes and informational materials from the WUAC proceedings are posted on an EGLE webpage.
 Increased access to data and awareness of water use by the public has been accomplished by publishing additional water use data online, at public information meetings, and in various media outlets.
-In addition, the MDEQ provides webinars, conferences, training, and information for businesses and industry to support enhanced water conservation and efficiency.
+In addition, EGLE provides webinars, conferences, training, and information for businesses and industry to support enhanced water conservation and efficiency.
 Michigan State University Extension also convenes meetings around the state with agricultural water users to share information about conservation practices for irrigation.
-Other efforts are ongoing to promote water stewardship through outreach, education, and development of effective statewide communication strategies to improve the public's understanding of their impact on water resource and actions and behaviors that support responsible water use.